Where we started...

 HOW FAR WE HAVE COME...

-Through rigorous outreach and dedication of students, we managed to spread the reach of our organization to over 20 chapters around the world with dozens if not hundreds of students in each.
+Through rigorous outreach and dedication of students, we managed to spread the reach of our organization to over 20 chapters around the world with dozens in each.

-We created a Welcoming Schoolkit, and taught younger children about how to be a welcoming classroom.
+We created a Welcoming Schoolkit, and taught younger children in the community about how to be a welcoming classroom to refugees.

 We teamed with community resettlement groups to support the children of five refugee families and their parents.